 You can quickly review any of your recordings by clicking its dot-button in the bottom row.
 If your voice seems too quiet, you may need to move the microphone closer to your mouth or else adjust the microphone recording level in your system control/preferences panel.

-When you are done, you may, if you wish, click Your history and verify that your recordings are on the server.
+When you finish your WAL homework, you may, if you wish, click Your history in the navigation bar and verify that your recordings are on the server.
 That's how your teacher will review your homework.